Effective Reading Instruction Includes Research-Based Reading Strategies

 In 2000, the findings of an analysis of more than 100,000 reading studies was published by the National Reading Panel (NRP).This panel concluded that there are five essential elements of effective reading instruction, commonly known as the “Five Pillars of Reading”.
 These pillars include phonics, phonemic awareness, fluency, vocabulary and comprehension.

 These elements are called pillars because the research identified them as the foundations for building strong reading skills.
-The NRP also included recommendations for effective reading strategies which included:
+The NRP also included recommendations for effective strategies which included:

 Methods for improving fluency and increasing comprehension